scanner-research/tv-news-ingest-pipeline/README.md

 the same or similar interface to the existing components (it is not difficult to figure out how to add your own if you look in [pipeline.py](pipeline.py)).

-### Scanner Component
+### Face Component
-The scanner component consists of face detection, computing FaceNet embeddings, and extracting face image crops from frames.
+The face component consists of face detection, computing FaceNet embeddings, and extracting face image crops from frames.
 These are grouped together to reduce the overhead of decoding video frames.